 RectiCare Advanced Hemorrhoidal Cream contains the highest percentage of lidocaine and phenylephrine HCl available over the counter, with the addition of two protectants.
-It is complete with everything you need to manage your hemorrhoids effectively, conveniently and hygienically.
 The advanced formula relieves the discomfort of hemorrhoids while shrinking and protecting the swollen tissue.
-Includes 10 non-latex finger cots for hygienic application.

 Why do I get hemorrhoids?